adamrichardturner/blogz-old/README.md

 Blogz is a dynamic MERN stack social network application.

-The UI offers views for Blogs and Users, managed by Redux for smooth state handling.
+The React UI offers views for Blogs and Users, managed by Redux for smooth state handling.

 On the backend, Node and Express manage routes for user actions like blog creation, updates, and deletion, along with commenting and liking, with the addition of GIPHY API integration, enabling users to post or comment with GIFs from a library.

 User data is securely stored in MongoDB with Mongoose.

 Integration testing with Supertest ensures robust APIs, and user authentication relies on JWT and Bcrypt.
-Comprehensive end-to-end testing is implemented using Cypress.

 # Screenshots